 With manufacturing facilities strategically positioned across the United States, we utilize local market research to design homes to meet the demands of our customers.
 We have the ability to customize floor plans and designs to fulfill specific needs and interests.
 By offering a full range of homes from entry-level models to large custom homes with the ability to engineer designs in-house, we can accommodate virtually any customer request.
-In addition to homes built to the federal HUD code, we construct modular homes that conform to state and local codes, park models and cabins and light commercial buildings at many of our manufacturing facilities.
+In addition to homes built to the federal HUD code, we construct modular homes that conform to state and local codes, park model RVs and cabins and light commercial buildings at many of our manufacturing facilities.

 We employ a concerted effort to identify niche market opportunities where our diverse product lines and custom building capabilities provide us with a competitive advantage.
 Our green building initiatives involve the creation of an energy efficient envelope and higher utilization of renewable materials.
 These homes provide environmentally-friendly maintenance requirements, typically lower utility costs, specially designed ventilation systems and sustainability.
 Cavco also builds homes designed to use alternative energy sources, such as solar and wind.
-Building green may significantly reduce greenhouse gas emissions without sacrificing features, style or comfort.
 From bamboo flooring and tankless water heaters to solar-powered homes, our products are diverse and tailored to a wide range of consumer interests.
 Innovation in housing design is a forte of the Company and we continue to introduce new models at competitive price points with expressive interiors and exteriors that complement home styles in the areas in which they are located.